About our National Collection

 Keele University has been planted with flowering cherries since the first ornamental grounds were laid out in the late 1940s.
 Since then various flowering cherries have been added around the campus to the extent that springtime on the campus has become synonymous with cherry blossom.
 This is now one of the defining features of the campus.

-Currently we have around 240 species and varieties.
+Currently we have around over 300 trees of 240 species and varieties.
 We cannot claim to have displays matching those of the Hanami flower festivals in Japan but, as they mature, the cherries are looking better and better!

 In March 2012 our collection was awarded National Collection status by Plant Heritage.
 Only 7 other universities hold National Collections and most of these are in the Russell group, putting us in very good company!